Mary Gillham: Education

 Gillham attended Ealing County School for Girls, where she earned her Clerical Assistant's Grade I in April 1938, which would qualify her to later work at London City Council office in Westminster.
 She was also awarded a 2nd Class Award of the Royal Life-Saving Society in 1937.

 When World War II ended in 1945, as a former member of the Women's Land Army, Gillham was eligible for a grant to go to university; something her family couldn't have afforded in peace-time.
 She became a post-war student at the University of Wales at Aberystwyth, gaining an undergraduate degree in Agriculture followed by a first-class honours in Botany in 1949.
 She was also involved in extracurricular activities at university, becoming captain of the gymnastics, folk dance, rowing and swim team.

 At university Gillham fell in love with the coast and began a lifelong study of seabird islands, with research on Skomer and Skokholm.
 In 1953 she completed her PhD in Island Ecology at the University of Wales, Bangor, with her thesis researching the effects of seabirds on the vegetation of islands, based on research carried out on the islands off the Pembroke coast.
-Her PhD was supervised by Professor Lily Newton, who Gillham later dedicated her book 'Sub-Antarctic Sanctuary: Summertime on Macquarie Island' to.
+Her PhD was supervised by Professor Lily Newton, to whom Gillham later dedicated her book 'Sub-Antarctic Sanctuary: Summertime on Macquarie Island'.